 Syndicated is a movie theater.
 But it’s also a restaurant, and it’s also a bar.
 The theater is at the back of the hangar-like space, but at the front is a giant open space centered around a square bar.
 There are often movies or TV shows projected onto the huge walls, there’s plenty of bar and table seating, and there are always a good number of people there to hang out.
 If you’re looking for a laid-back place to get drinks with friends on a Tuesday, or a place to drink and maybe eat something before a night out, Syndicated feels like a nice change from your average bar setup.

-Pearl’s Social is the default bar in the area.
+Pearl’s Social is the default bar in the area around the Jefferson L stop.
 It’s where you go to meet your friends (who are probably drinking there), and it’s where you loiter outside as if it were your stoop.
 How did it get this way?
 Who knows.
 But this is where you go when you want to drink and chat and stand shoulder to shoulder with other Bushwick folk.
 It’s a pretty small room, but there are some tables, a bar, and some window seats where you can hang out, check out the old-timey knick knacks on the wall, and decide what you’ll do with the rest of your night.

-Happyfun Hideaway feels DIY.
-It’s like a drunk person decided to open a bar, so they signed a lease, found a pinball machine, and acquired a few boxes of Franzia.
-And yes, you can really get Franzia here.
+Happyfun Hideaway feels like a drunk person decided to open a bar, so they signed a lease, found a pinball machine, and acquired a few boxes of Franzia.
+And yes, you can get Franzia here.
 You can also play pinball on a machine with a young Alec Baldwin’s face on it.
-There’s a vaguely tropical theme to hole-in-the-wall Happyfun Hideaway, but most of the decor looks like it was found on the street, so that’s probably just how it came together.
-Did we mention drinks are cheap and there’s a backyard?
+There’s a vaguely tropical theme here, but most of the decor looks like it was found on the street, so that’s probably just how it came together.
+Drinks are cheap, and there’s a backyard.

-The Rookery is a little more grown up than the other bars around it.
-Even on weekends, there’s room to move around, and they do brunch, dinner, and a late-night menu.
-This might not be the place to let loose, but it’s a good spot to sit for a while and recharge.
 Want to have a laid-back hang with a big group of friends?
 Go to The Rookery.
 Want to sit down (inside or outside) for a beer and a patty melt and still be within walking distance of several other bars where you can get sweated on by other young people?
 This is the place.
+Even on weekends, there’s room here to move around, and they do brunch, dinner, and a late-night menu.
+This might not be the place to get crazy, but it’s a good spot to sit for a while and recharge.

 Birdy’s looks like it should be on the outskirts of a small town, sandwiched between a strip club and a bowling alley.
 Instead, it’s on a corner in Bushwick.
-This place is 70’s themed, and there are some retro hanging lamps, abundant wood panelling, and a few strings of Christmas lights hanging over the bar.
-Also, the soundtrack is rock and roll (so if you want to hear Taylor Swift, head to Williamsburg).
-Come here for cheap drinks, comfy booths, and the opportunity to feel nostalgic for a decade you were probably not even alive for.
+This place is 70s-themed, and there are some retro hanging lamps, abundant wood paneling, and a few strings of Christmas lights hanging over the bar.
+Come here for cheap drinks, comfy booths, and the opportunity to feel nostalgic for a decade you were maybe not alive for.

 This place is a coffee shop during the day, and a bar at night.
 They also offer ballet for toddlers and heavy metal yoga.
-Why wouldn’t they?
-The Cobra Club is sort of like a community center for people who drink heavily (i.e., young adults living in Bushwick), and it definitely has an inclusive, neighborhood vibe.
-It’s also definitely a dive - but they still care about the quality of the stuff they serve.
-Come in the morning and get a coffee and a Dough donut, or stop by at night for an eighties dance party and have a well-made cocktail named after a Misfits song.
+The Cobra Club is sort of like a community center for people who drink heavily (i.e., young adults living in Bushwick), and it has an inclusive, neighborhood feel.
+Come in the morning and get a coffee and a Dough donut, or stop by at night for an 80s dance party and have a well-made cocktail named after a Misfits song.